-The 2022 COPS Office Tribal Resources Grant Program (TRGP) provides funding directly to federally recognized tribes, Alaska Native villages, and tribal consortia consisting of two or more federally recognized Indian tribes.
+The 2023 COPS Office Tribal Resources Grant Program (TRGP) provides funding directly to federally recognized tribes and tribal consortia consisting of two or more federally recognized Indian tribes.
 TRGP was designed to expand the implementation of community policing and meet the most serious needs of law enforcement in tribal communities through a broadened comprehensive program.